- Driving while impaired is not worth the risk and possible high-risk driver designation.

 - Refusing a breathalyzer is almost as serious as getting a driving while under the influence (DUI) ticket.

-Getting a traffic ticket is never a good thing; you’ll have to pay a fine and may see an increase on your insurance rates.
-But there are some traffic tickets that are especially important to avoid – they come with hefty fines as well as some of the biggest insurance increases.
-Change your driving habits so you don’t wind up with one of these top 10 tickets.
+Getting a traffic ticket is never a good thing; you’ll have to pay a fine and may see an increase in your insurance rates.
+But some traffic tickets are particularly important to avoid – they come with hefty fines as well as some of the biggest insurance increases.
+Change your driving habits, so you don’t wind up with one of these top 10 tickets.

 2. Driving while impaired

-One of the more serious offences on the road, driving while impaired is a big ticket, can result in criminal prosecution depending on the situation, and will have a very negative impact on your insurance rates.
-More than one impaired driving ticket can even result in being classified as a high-risk driver or loss of your driver’s license.
-This ticket is very easy to avoid; simply don’t drink and drive.
+One of the more serious offences on the road, driving while impaired, is a big ticket, can result in criminal prosecution depending on the situation, and will have a negative impact on your insurance rates.
+One impaired driving conviction will result in you being classified as a high-risk driver and the loss of your driver’s licence.
+This ticket is easy to avoid; simply don’t drink and drive.

 3. Passing a school bus with red lights flashing

 It’s the law that you must stop when you see a school bus with its red lights flashing.
 When you see the amber lights flash, slow down and prepare to stop.
-Passing a school bus improperly is a major offence and will mean a big increase in your insurance rates.
+Improperly passing a school bus is a major offence and will mean a significant increase in your insurance rates.